sibi71/todo-task-broken-main/README.md

 # Broken React TO DO application based on context api

+# finshed the task

 This application was intentionally broken, there are six critical issues that a candidate has to fix: